dadeux/kindle2anki/README.md

 # kindle2anki
 Create Anki Card Decks from Kindle vocab.db

 This little project helps avid language learners to create Anki Card Decks for the vocabulary they looked up from Kindle E-Books (from dictioinaries installed within Kindle).
-Kindle stores these look-ups within an internal sqlite3 database and offers basic flash-card study functionality to review the vocabluary however without the spaced repetition
+Kindle stores these look-ups within an internal sqlite3 database and offers basic flash-card study functionality to review the vocabluary however without the spaced repetition algorithm implemented.

+The project contains two files:

-1. kindle2anki.py:
+1. **kindle2anki.py**:
    The main program:
    - queries the kindle vocab.db for books that contain words that where looked up from within kindle
    - has you select a book for which you want to extract the vocabluary and create a card deck